adityakkpk/React-v19-BasicToAdv/ReactRedux/README.md

 ```

 * *Selector Function:* We define a selector function that takes the entire Redux store state as an argument and returns the specific piece of data that we need.

+## 7: Dispatch Actions in React using Redux: Add and Delete Tasks with useDispatch

+Use the `useDispatch` hook to dispatch actions from a React component.